We believe an inclusive culture is good for business, fostering the creativity and innovation that our iconic brands rely on.

 We track the percentage of women in our workforce globally, and of minority employees in the United States.

 Hasbro continues to make strides in advancing women in the workplace.
-In 2015 our women in leadership roles* was 35 percent globally, a 13 percent increase compared to 2011.
-We have also had strong engagement efforts led by our Women’s Leadership employee network in the U.S. and sponsored by Hasbro’s Chairman, President and CEO, focusing on career development, work/life integration and mentorship.
+In 2017, our women in leadership roles was 38 percent, a 16 percent increase compared to 2011.
+We have also had strong engagement efforts led by our Women’s Leadership employee network in the U.S. and sponsored by Hasbro’s Chairman and CEO, focusing on career development, work/life integration and mentorship.
 They have hosted professional summits, leadership panels and a speaker series for employees in Rhode Island.
-Additionally, in 2016, Hasbro was proud to add two new female members to its Board of Directors, increasing female representation to 37 percent.
-Hasbro remains committed to further increasing women participation on its board in 2017 and beyond.
+Hasbro is proud to have 38 percent female representation on its board.

-Visit our 2015 CSR Report Update for more information about diversity in our workforce.
+Visit our latest CSR Report updates for more information about diversity in our workforce.

 * Leadership roles are defined as director level and above.